Louq-Tech/c-sharp-references/Entity_Framework_Core/reverse_engineering.md

-# Reverse engineering the database refers to the process of analyzing an existing database to understand its structure, relationships, constraints, and other attributes.
+# Reverse engineering is the process of generating entity type classes and a DbContext class based on an existing database schema.

 This reference is based on PostgreSQL RDBMS only